Last Updated on by

-Although this page offers legitimate information about traveling to and through the Lake Tahoe Region, I admit that aspects of it borderline on being self-indulgent.
-You’d be surprised at some of the questions I’ve been asked over the years about Lake Tahoe, however.
+Although this page offers plenty of legitimate information about traveling to and through the Lake Tahoe Region, I admit that aspects of it borderline on being self-indulgent.
+But you’d be surprised at some of the questions I’ve been asked over the years about Lake Tahoe!
+So grab a cup of coffee, sit down, and gain some knowledge as well as to have a chuckle or two over the following Q&A session.

 - Does Tahoe Trail Guide provide guiding services into the Tahoe backcountry?